JoshJingtianWang/Using-images-of-breast-masses-to-predict-the-prognosis-of-breast-cancer-into-two-classes-non-recur/README.md

 A random forest model was built to predict the prognosis.

 The accuracy of the model was assessed.
+Assuming N (non-recurrent) is positive and R (recurrent) is negative, the overall accuracy is 0.717, the precision is 0.75, recall is 0.93, specificity is 0.12, sensitivity and recall are both 0.93.
+The numbers above indicate that the model is decent at predicting positive data (N) but bad at predicting negative data (R).
+This may be partially due to unbalanced class distribution (N greatly outnumbering R).

 An ROC curve was built.